opensafely/qof-utilities/README.md

-# qof-template
-Shared starting point for new research on Quality and Outcomes Framework (QOF) using the OpenSAFELY framework
+# Using OpenSAFELY to analyse QOF indicators